Discussion is key to learning.

 It all started during second period.
 Yet another discussion fell flat – the same kids spoke up, sat back, eye-rolled, panicked – and Humanities teacher Liza Garonzik realized that the Gen-Z students in her class lacked the in-person communication skills they needed to talk and trust each other.

 Today, R.E.A.L.® has several programs for teaching, measuring and celebrating discussion skills in grades 2-10.
-R.E.A.L.® is used by thousands of students, hundreds of teachers, and dozens of teams across diverse schools.
+R.E.A.L.® is used by thousands of students, hundreds of teachers, and dozens of teams across diverse schools and youth-facing organizations.
 The results speak for themselves.

 Our Story